Louis Ng

-Louis Ng Kok Kwang (黄国光 (Huáng Guóguāng); born 8 December 1978) is a Singaporean politician, animal and environmental activist.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Nee Soon East division of Nee Soon GRC since 2015.
-He is also the founder of ACRES.
+Louis Ng Kok Kwang (黄国光 (Huáng Guóguāng); born 8 December 1978) is a Singaporean retired politician and activist on animal welfare and the environment.
+A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Nee Soon East division of Nee Soon Group Representation Constituency (GRC) between 2015 and 2025.
+He is also the founder of Animal Concerns Research and Education Society (ACRES).

 Education

 Ng attended St. Gabriel's Secondary School and Catholic Junior College before graduating from the National University of Singapore in 2002 with a Bachelor of Science degree in biology.
 He also completed a Master of Science degree in primate conservation at Oxford Brookes University.

 Career

-While still an undergraduate in 2001, Ng founded Animal Concerns Research and Education Society (ACRES), an animal protection organisation aimed at fostering a spirit of volunteerism and working with the community to create much-needed awareness on animal protection issues.
+While still an undergraduate in 2001, Ng founded ACRES, an animal protection organisation aimed at fostering a spirit of volunteerism and working with the community to create awareness on animal protection issues.
 Upon graduating from the National University of Singapore in 2002, he began full-time work in ACRES, leading ACRES from a volunteer-run organisation to one with over 20 full-time staff and over S$1 million in funding in 2014.